 New Faculty Mentoring Program

-The purpose of the New Faculty Mentoring Program at Stonehill College is to establish a structure for meaningful, practical, and ongoing professional support for new faculty that will facilitate their development as exemplary teachers and scholars as well as their successful integration into the life of their programs, departments, and colleges, and the College as a whole.
+Co-sponsored by the Provost’s Office and the Center for Excellence in Teaching and Learning, the purpose of the New Faculty Mentoring Program at Stonehill College is to establish a structure for meaningful, practical, and ongoing professional support for new faculty that will facilitate their development as exemplary teachers and scholars as well as their successful integration into the life of their programs, departments, and colleges, and the College as a whole.

 The goals of the New Faculty Mentoring Program are to help new faculty:

 - Build community and connection with other new faculty members